filteredwaterdev/true-ai-export/README.md

 # true-ai-export

 This project addresses two distinct things that are broken or missing in current AI web interfaces, and both need to be stated clearly.
+One is something that worked up until a recent regression.
+The other is one that has never existed in any useful form.

 **The first** is the ability to select any arbitrary portion of a conversation — a single sentence, a paragraph, a specific response,